storybookjs/ember/docs/essentials/interactions.md

 ## Powered by Testing Library and Jest

-The interactions are written using a Storybook-instrumented versions of Testing Library and Jes.
+The interactions are written using a Storybook-instrumented versions of Testing Library and Jest.
 That gives you a familiar developer-friendly syntax to interact with the DOM and make assertions, but with extra telemetry to help with debugging.